STARIONGROUP/EcoreNetto/README.md

 ## ECoreNetto.Tools

 The **ECoreNetto.Tools** commandline application is used to generate reports on the content of the Ecore model.
+Find the documentation [here](https://github.com/STARIONGROUP/EcoreNetto/wiki/ECoreNetto.Tools).

 ## Code Quality